Proto-Bulgarish Place Names in Eastern Europe

 ROMANIA

 In Romania, all place names of alleged Bulgarish origin were left by the Bulgars in the middle of the 1st millennium when they moved to the Balkans.
 The most common here is Măgura.
 Only in Transylvania there are 97 (Haliczer Józef.
 1935).
 If we talk about their origin, we can take into consideration the Slavic gora "mountain", but the prefix ма- is incomprehensible.
 Most likely, the form of toponyms of this type is a word related to Chuv. măkăr „hillock, cone” with ending –a taken under the influence of Slav. gora.
 The peoples of Dagestan, where the Khazar Khaganate once reigned, have a common word maghar "mountain", which has to bt also of Bulgarish origin.
 Since this toponym has acquired a nominal sense (Rom. măgura "hillock"), out of all their many, it is almost impossible to single out the left by the Bulgars.
-Nevertheless, many of them are plotted on Google Map in places where other Bulgarish toponyms are clustered.
+Nevertheless, many of them are plotted on Google MY Maps in places where other Bulgarish toponyms are clustered.
 These can be considered the following:

 Odaia, Odăile, There are place names of this type in Romania about ten – Chuv ută 1. «hay».
 2. «island».
 3. «valley». ay «low, lowland», uy «field».